aws/aws-cdk-rfcs/text/0107-construct-library-module-lifecycle.md

       in the module are linked in the tracking issue to indicate they are in scope.
 All P0 issues are fixed immediately, P1 issues are in scope for GA release, and P2 issues are deferred until we accumulate enough feedback to change its priority.
-    - report the number of stacks that include -experimental packages on a weekly basis to measure customer interest and experimentation.

   - **Repeat** - These activities are repeated until the module owner decides the module is feature complete and the API is ergonomic.
 At the end of the experimental stage, the construct library module’s GitHub tracking issue will have a